great-expectations/great_expectations/docs/guides/tutorials/getting_started/validate_your_data.rst

         expectation_suite_names:
           - taxi.demo

-Our newly configured Checkpoint knows how to load ``yellow_tripdata_staging`` as a Batch, pair it with the ``taxi.demo`` Expectation Suite, and execute validation of the Batch using a pre-configured :ref:`Validation Operator <Validation Operators>` called ``action_list_operator``.
+Our newly configured Checkpoint knows how to load ``yellow_tripdata_staging`` as a Batch, pair it with the ``taxi.demo`` Expectation Suite, and execute validation of the Batch using a pre-configured :ref:`Validation Operator <reference__core_concepts__validation__validation_operator>` called ``action_list_operator``.

 You don't need to worry much about the details of Validation Operators for now.
 They orchestrate the actual work of validating data and processing the results.
-After executing validation, the Validation Operator can kick off additional workflows through :ref:`Validation Actions`.
+After executing validation, the Validation Operator can kick off additional workflows through :ref:`Validation Actions <validation_actions>`.
 For more examples of post-validation actions, please see the :ref:`How-to section for Validation <how_to_guides__validation>`.

 How to validate data by running Checkpoints
 -------------------------------------------